 Floods are natural-that fact must be stressed.
-Floods become a problem only when they coincide with human cycle.
+Floods become a problem only when they coincide with human habitation.
+To better understand this problem we look first at the natural system of which flooding is a part.

 The hydrologic cycle constantly circulates water throughout the earth's environment.